IgnisDa/ryot/README.md

 $ cargo run --bin ryot --release
 ```

+### 📦 Option 3: Quick-run a release

+Each release has an installation script that can be used to install the `ryot`
+binary.
+Follow the instructions in the release to use this script.

 ## 🔧 Configuration options

 You can specify configuration options via files (loaded from `config/ryot.json`,